santhosh-tekuri/notes/algorithms/stack/infix_to_postfix.md

 ## Parentheses:

-* when we see left parentheses, push to stack without popping any operators
+* when we see left parenthesis, push to stack without popping any operators
     * `precedence(op, '(')` returns `false`
-* when we see right parentheses, pop all operators up to left parentheses, which is popped and discarded
+* when we see right parenthesis, pop all operators up to left parenthesis, which is popped and discarded
     * `precedence(op, ')')` returns `op!='('`
-    * never push right parentheses into stack.
+    * never push right parenthesis into stack.
 This can be achieved by changing line 11

       ```java
       if(ch!=')')